 First, it’s important to be realistic about the situation.
 Studies show that the average holiday weight gain is about 1 to 2 pounds – hardly enough to freak out about, so don’t psych yourself out.
-In my professional opinion, the best approach is to take pressure off of yourself will help you to relax and enjoy the holiday season without being too preoccupied.
-That’s no reason to let yourself go completely crazy, though.
-Here are my top tips for staying sane while keeping the extra weight off this holiday season.
+In my professional opinion, the best approach is to take pressure off of yourself by allowing yourself to eat!
+You can’t enjoy friends and family if you are starving or worrying about what to eat, so make sure you are fueled and ready to party with these tips:

 - Eat regular meals.
 Don’t try to ‘save your calories for later’ by skipping meals.
 That can lead to a vicious cycle of restricting and then going crazy on treats later.
 Instead, eat regular healthy meals, including lean protein, vegetables, and whole grains at each.

 - Grab a plate.
 Even if you are at a party where there are only appetizers or snacks, putting your food on a plate will help you slow down and feel more like you are eating a meal.
 Survey the buffet table before you start grazing, and pick the foods that you really want to try.
 Savor your food slowly, and if something ends up not tasting as good as you thought, you don’t have to finish it!
 Restricting what you really want will most likely lead to you feeling unsatisfied and filling up on replacement foods and booze without ever getting what you actually wanted.

 - Allow yourself some sweets.
 You’ll inevitably end up with some sweet treats over the next few weeks, which is perfectly fine!
 Allow yourself to enjoy what your body is craving and truly savor it!
 But be sure to listen to your body.
 If it wants a cookie, savor that cookie.
 If it wants a salad, honor that, too.